We're often asked this question. The answer is: if you've received your Belbin Individual and Team reports, your work is just beginning!

-Once you’ve crossed the finish line on a project, why not re-do the Belbin SPI and Observations?
-After all, unlike our personality, our behaviour isn’t fixed.
+Once you've crossed the finish line on a project, why not re-do the Belbin SPI and Observations?
+After all, unlike our personality, our behaviour isn't fixed.
 It changes as we experience new ways of working, new people, new cultures and organisations.
-It is an indication of our growth, and how we learn.
+It's an indication of our growth, and how we learn.

 We can help you with the next stage.
 Get in touch and we’ll talk you through all the options.
 Whether an L&D or HR professional, a management consultant, or a manager who has some pretty tough objectives for their team to achieve, we have a solution for you.

 A senior executive attending a Belbin workshop rediscovered her ambition and devised a personal development strategy to realise it.Read more here

 Working from the adage, ‘Hire for behaviour; train for knowledge’, we examine how to use the Belbin Job reports to establish the behavioural demands of a job; draw up a job description and more!Register here